alexbigkid/abk_bwp/README.md

 ### Python tracing:
-In order to debug python scripts, you could enable the traces in the logging.conf file by changing levels from CRITICAL to DEBUG
+In order to debug python scripts, you could enable the traces in the logging.yaml file by changing levels from CRITICAL to DEBUG

 #### Scheduler / plist tracing / Troubleshooting
 The project contains com.abk.bingwallpaper_debug.py.plist file, which can be used to debug scheduler problems.